saltyrtc/saltyrtc-meta/Protocol.md

 # Errors

-## Protocol Violation Error
+A protocol error MUST be treated by closing the connection with a close code of `3001` (*Protocol Error*) unless otherwise stated.
+For client-to-client messages, the behaviour depends on the other client's authentication status (see the *Client-to-Client Messages* section).

-A protocol violation error MUST be treated by closing the connection with a close code of `3001` (*Protocol Error*) unless otherwise stated.
+In any case, errors SHOULD raise an error event to the application if the error cannot be resolved by the implementation itself.

 # Close Code Enumeration